BloomTech-Labs/dep-human-rights-first-be-a/README.md

 - User can view incidents of police use of force and get more information on specific incidents
 - User can search map based on type of force, location, and date
+- User can view graphs which show which type of force is used the most and the locations where incidents occur

 ## 1️⃣ Tech Stack